 Appropriate Vaccine Usage

-This indicates the percent of patients who have received the pneumonia and flu vaccines.
-High vaccination rates should be demanded by residents.
+This tells you the percentage of patients who received the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy